jhg023/SimpleNet/README.md

     /*
      * When one byte arrives from the client, switch on it.
-     * If the byte equals 1, then print an int when it arrives.
+     * If the byte equals 1, then request an int and print it
+     * when it arrives.
      *
      * Because `readByteAlways` is used, this will loop when
-     * the callback completes, but does not hang the main thread.
+     * the callback completes, but does not hang the executing thread.
      */
     client.readByteAlways(opcode -> {
         switch (opcode) {